110 Supplemental Biology

 This biology course emphasizes learning strategies and critical thinking skills as applied to the curriculum of Biology 150.
 Objectives of the course are met through additional readings, problem sets, brief written assignments, introduction of discipline-specific writing styles, projects (including individual and/or group oral presentation), and library research.
 Assignments include new content that complements introductory biology.
 Offered annually.
-Prerequisites: concurrent enrollment in Biology 150 and permission of instructor.
+Prerequisites: concurrent enrollment in BIO 150 and permission of instructor.

 This course explores contemporary biological issues related to health and the environment, with the goal of fostering informed citizens prepared for current biological debates.
 Students learn the relevant biological principles in lecture and lab followed by appropriate lab or field research.
 Specific topics vary from year to year and may include emerging diseases, cardiovascular health, genetics, specific groups of organisms, behavior, and environmental dynamics.
 The course includes lectures plus one two-hour laboratory per week.

 This course focuses on the wonderous actions of the human body.
 Students learn how several vital body functions occur subconsciously, such as the rhythmic beating of the heart or the digestion of nutrients after a meal.
 Topics include how the brain works, how muscles contract, and how kidneys produce urine, and the remarkable biology associated with reproduction.
 Students use this understanding to elucidate diseases such as diabetes and hypertension.
 Students attend class plus one two-hour laboratory per week.
 Offered annually.